huberthickman/open-hamclock-backend/README.md

 Open-source, self-hostable backend replacement for HamClock — restoring live propagation data, maps, and feeds.

+What's a backend?
+It is how HamClock got all of its data.
+Without a separare backend, all HamClock's will cease to function by June 2026.

-Drop-in compatible with existing HamClock clients — no firmware changes required.
+Drop-in compatible with existing HamClock's — no firmware changes required.

 OHB provides faithful replacements for the data feeds and map assets that HamClock depends on — built by operators, for operators.